mohamadkhalaj/Daryaban/README.md

 # EcoSavior
-At EcoSavior, we're dedicated to promoting sustainable living and environmental awareness.
-We believe that everyone has the power to make a positive impact on the world around them, and we're here to help you do just that.
-Our repository provides you with practical solutions for reducing waste, conserving resources, and protecting the environment, from eco-friendly product recommendations to tips and tricks for living sustainably.
-Whether you're an individual, a business, or a community, we're committed to helping you achieve your sustainability goals.
-Join us in our mission to create a better, more sustainable future!
+EcoReport is a Django website that allows users to report pollution in coasts, jungles, and other environments.
+Our goal is to help users identify and locate pollution so that it can be cleaned up and the environment can be restored.
+Whether you're an individual, a community, or an organization, EcoReport provides a platform for reporting and tracking pollution in a simple and efficient manner.

 # Features
 This project offers a range of features to help you report and clean up polluted areas, including:
 - A feature to add an image of the polluted area